Lucky-Robin/Human-Action-Recognition-in-the-Dark/README.md

 containing testing video number and their classifications.

 Pretrained Model:
-* The model files have not been uploaded on account of taking up a lot of memories, but model files are available upon request.
+* The model files have not been uploaded on account of taking up a lot of memories, but model files are available upon request (yang0748@e.ntu.edu.sg).